WangRongsheng/awesome-LLM-resourses/README.md

 26. [Swarm](https://github.com/openai/swarm): Framework for building, orchestrating and deploying multi-agent systems.
 Managed by OpenAI Solutions team.
 Experimental framework.
 27. [Agent-S](https://github.com/simular-ai/Agent-S): an open agentic framework that uses computers like a human.
 28. [PydanticAI](https://github.com/pydantic/pydantic-ai): Agent Framework / shim to use Pydantic with LLMs.
+29. [Epsilla](https://epsilla.com): Epsilla is an all-in-one AI Agent platform powered with private data and knowledge.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>